ROCm/MIOpen/README.md

 ## Installing the dependencies manually

-If Ubuntu v16 is used then the `OpenSSL` and `Boost` packages can also be installed by:
+If Ubuntu v16 is used then the `Boost` packages can also be installed by:
 ```
-sudo apt-get install libssl-dev
 sudo apt-get install libboost-dev
 sudo apt-get install libboost-system-dev
 sudo apt-get install libboost-filesystem-dev